heroku/kafka-packaging-scripts/README.md

 you don't want to build CP 1.0.1-SNAPSHOT based on the very outdated Kafka 0.7 version.

-## Example settings for re-deploying a final release because of packaging bugs
+## Example settings for re-deploying a final release because of packaging bugs (= revision of a release)

 Let's assume that you already released a CP final release, e.g. CP 1.0 Release.
 Now you notice that the deployed packages were generated incorrectly, for example due to a bug in the packaging scripts in this repository.
 At this